 Some also aren't happy about the cast being comprised mostly of canon foreigners, since there's already plenty of S.H.I.E.L.D. agents from the comics to use.
 Others feel that with Coulson himself having been an original character for the Marvel Cinematic Universe, it's appropriate.

 There's a notable split in the fandom over the show taking several episodes to get around to fleshing out the majority of the characters.
 Some fans are fine with the pacing, citing that the show needed to establish itself before it could flesh out the characters, whilst others point to the lack of Character Development meaning there was no connection between the audience and the cast.
+Like before, this is also migated by the second season, which notably avoids dragging out storylines and actually wraps up what would have otherwise been a season-long arc in only ten episodes.

 The show in general seems to be this amongst the MCU, with some liking everything about it, some liking it as a show on its own merits but a sub-par offering when compared to the rest of the MCU, and some who basically hate it.